-- $a_1$ and $b_1$ , defined by (3.18)-(3.19) and calculated from the co-spectra $E{xz}$ and $E{yz}$ (equations 17.8-17.9) - $a_2$ and $b_2$ , defined as $a_1$ and $b_1$ but with $\cos\theta$ and $\sin\theta$ replaced by $\cos 2\theta$ and $\sin 2\theta$ , respectively.
+- a_1 and b_1 , defined by (3.18)-(3.19) and calculated from the co-spectra E{xz} and E{yz} (equations 17.8-17.9) - a_2 and b_2 , defined as a_1 and b_1 but with $\cos\theta$ and $\sin\theta$ replaced by $\cos 2\theta$ and $\sin 2\theta$, respectively.

 A more complete measure of the directional spectra from floating buoys has been developed but has not been as successful as expected: the cloverleaf buoy that consists in three pitch-roll buoy linked to each other (Mitsuyasu et al., 1975).
-In principle this layout provides a measure of the surface curvature and the Fourier coefficient up to $a_8$ and $b_8$ .
-From a conventional buoy, one has to infer the function $S(f, \theta)$ from only the four independent number $a_1, b_1, a_2$ and $b_2$ .
+In principle this layout provides a measure of the surface curvature and the Fourier coefficient up to a_8 and b_8 .
+From a conventional buoy, one has to infer the function $S(f, \theta)$ from only the four independent number a_1 , b_1 , a_2 and b_2 .
 This is not so much a measurement problem, but rather one of choosing a statistical estimator.
 There are many method for this.
-Among these, the Maximum Entropy Method (MEM Lygre and Krogstad, 1986), has the advantage of conserving the angular moment $a_1, b_1, a_2$ and $b_2$ .
+Among these, the Maximum Entropy Method (MEM Lygre and Krogstad, 1986), has the advantage of conserving the angular moment a_1 , b_1 , a_2 and b_2 .
 The MEM method tends however to to give a bimodal shape (two-peak spectra), which is often (Ewans, 1998) but not always realistic (Benoit et al., 1997).

 Other recent analysis techniques aim at increasing the the directional resolution of this kind of measurements.
 For instance, Donelan et al. (1996), have proposed an interesting method based on a wavelet transform.
-Unfortunately their method assumes that for given certain frequency the wave field is dominated by waves coming for one single direction, which is not the case.
+Unfortunately their method assumes that for any given frequency the wave field is dominated by waves coming for one single direction, which is not the case.
 This analysis yields a very high directional resolution, and can be interesting to detect the presence of waves from a given direction, but it cannot be interpreted as a directional spectrum as it leads to a low bias in the directional spreading.
 Other methods can be biased and should be avoided.
-This is the case of the maximum likelihood method (MLM) which yields output spectra that are systematically too broad and have moments $a_1$ , $b_1$ , $a_2$ and $b_2$ that are different from the input parameters.
+This is the case of the maximum likelihood method (MLM) which yields output spectra that are systematically too broad and have moments a_1 , b_1 , a_2 and b_2 that are different from the input parameters.